N-alsharafi/SUDuyuru/README.md

 &nbsp;

 ---
+### New in 1.2.0:
+* Updated mail content and implemented more advanced html and css for formatting.

 ### New in 1.1.2:
 * Implemented proper logging instead of print statements, info can now be viewed in docker logs while the container is running.